databricks/terraform-provider-databricks/docs/resources/job.md

   * `pause_subscriptions` - (Optional) flag that specifies if subscriptions are paused or not.
 * `alert` - (Optional) block consisting of following fields:
   * `alert_id` - (Required) (String) identifier of the Databricks SQL Alert.
-  * `subscriptions` - (Required) a list of subscription blocks consisting out of one of the required fields: `user_name` for user emails or `destination_id` - for Alert destination's identifier.
+  * `subscriptions` - (Optional) a list of subscription blocks consisting out of one of the required fields: `user_name` for user emails or `destination_id` - for Alert destination's identifier.
   * `pause_subscriptions` - (Optional) flag that specifies if subscriptions are paused or not.
 * `file` - (Optional) block consisting of single string fields:
   * `source` - (Optional) The source of the project.
 Possible values are `WORKSPACE` and `GIT`.